quoter/quoter/privacy.md

 If Quoter is online when it's removed from a Discord server, all that server's data will be **deleted**.
 Otherwise, Quoter will scan for removed guilds the next time it's online, and delete data as so.

-You can also contact us (refer to the beggining of this document) to manually remove your data.
+You can also contact us (refer to the beginning of this document) to manually remove your data.